Mississippi and Tennessee Railroad

-The Mississippi and Tennessee Railroad was an American railroad constructed in the 1850s, connecting Memphis, Tennessee with Grenada, Mississippi.
+The Mississippi and Tennessee Railroad was an American railroad constructed in the 1850s, connecting Memphis, Tennessee, with Grenada, Mississippi.
 In Grenada, the line connected with the Mississippi Central Railroad.

 History

 The railroad was incorporated on October 16, 1852, and enabled cotton plantations in the Mississippi Delta to ship their product to Memphis, where it was loaded onto steamboats and transported to New Orleans.

-The city of Batesville, Mississippi was founded following the construction of the railway, and drew its residents from surrounding communities.
+The city of Batesville, Mississippi, founded following the construction of the railway, drew its residents from surrounding communities.

-During the Civil War, the railroad's trestle over the Coldwater River was destroyed by Federal troops.
+During the Civil War, the railroad's trestle over the Coldwater River was destroyed by federal troops.
 Following the war, the railroad was "a complete wreck, and literally without rolling stock".

 The railroad was purchased in 1886 by the Illinois Central Railroad.

 Current use

 The line is currently used by the Grenada Railway.